kora-derewa/AJTSbyKD/README.md

 # AJTSbyKD
-auto join to servere kookylive
+Mod for auto join to server for fabric